Gamerjfire/FarmingAllowedLand/README.md

 System Requirements:

-1.Have Java 1.7 somewhere on your classpath
+1. Have Java 1.7 somewhere on your classpath

-2.For test, have hamcrest1.3 somewhere on the classpath.
+2. For test, have hamcrest1.3 somewhere on the classpath.

 Instructions to run code: